NSW Work Injury Claim

 A Worker's Guide to Independent Medical Examinations (IMEs)

-If you have an active workers compensation claim in NSW, you will inevitably be asked to attend an Independent Medical Examination (IME).
+If you have an active workers compensation claim in NSW, the insurer or employer may ask you to attend an Independent Medical Examination (IME).

-While the name suggests independence, these exams are requested and paid for by the insurer to obtain a second opinion on your injury, capacity, or treatment.
-Knowing what to expect is critical for protecting your ongoing benefits.
+While the name suggests independence, these exams are usually requested and paid for by the insurer or employer to obtain a second opinion on your injury, capacity, treatment, or impairment.
+Knowing what to expect helps you respond accurately and protect your evidence trail.

 Key Facts About IMEs